Tykhyy's Conjecture on finite mapping class group orbits: Finite mapping class orbits for 4-punctured spheres

-We remind the reader that the action coordinate $\gamma$ is well defined for all but two points of $\RepDT{\alpha}$.
-These two points are the singular points of $\beta$, or equivalently, the only two points whose $\mathcal{B}$-triangle chain is singular (consisting of a single triangle).
-They are also the only two fixed points of the Dehn twist $\tau_b$.
+\cm{We remind the reader that the angle coordinate $\gamma$ is well defined for all but two points of $\RepDT{\alpha}$.
+These two points are the two singular points of $\beta$ (where the maximum and minimum of $\beta$ are achieved).
 We'll refer to the one with $\beta=\alpha_3+\alpha_4-2\pi$ as the \emph{north pole} of $\RepDT{\alpha}$ and to the one with $\beta=4\pi-\alpha_1-\alpha_2$ as the \emph{south pole}.
+Equivalently, the singular points of $\beta$ are those whose $\mathcal{B}$-triangle chain is singular (Definition~\ref{def:regular-singular-triangle-chains}), i.e.~the points for which $C_1=C_2=B$ (south pole) or $B=C_3=C_4$ (north pole).
+They are also the only two fixed points of the Dehn twist $\tau_b$ by Fact~\ref{lem:fixed-points-Dehn-twists}.}